-- Cronbach's alpha confirmed the internal consistency of the perceived complexity variable (Scale reliability coefficient= 0.91) and the perceived variety variable (Scale reliability coefficient=0.73). - Performed Individual t tests for option size and analysis of variance tests for presentation style, both in relationship to complexity and variety.
+- Cronbach's alpha confirmed the internal consistency of the perceived complexity variable (Scale reliability coefficient= 0.91) and the perceived variety variable (Scale reliability coefficient= 0.73). - Performed individual t-tests for option size, analysis of variance (ANOVA) tests for presentation style, both in relationship to complexity and variety. - Regression analysis for opt-out decision, perceived variety and perceived complexity.